jaycody/log.jaylab/_posts/1971-09-22-quotes-on-code.md

 - **On the agglutinative catalogue trend in literature:**
   - Whitman's use of the cumulative list is only his expression of a trend that has moved through a number of pieces of great literature. (p60)
-  - According to Hill's paper, "Some very good illustrations of' this trend to catalogue are found in:
+  - According to Hill's paper, "Some very good illustrations of this trend to catalogue are found in:
     1. Homer's Iliad
     - (11:494-876) where the catalogue
 of ships enumerates both sides of the forces that fought at